aleert/where-to-go/README.rst

 This is a learning project build for dvmn.
 The goal of the project is to build a backend for website, that lets you tag different places on a map.
+This project uses premade `frontend`_.

 This project is build with `test-django-template`_ - template  used for experiments with project setup to get a better grasp on django projects structure and development processes.

+You can check out deployed version here: `my_site_address`_.
+If you want to add some locations - use `admin interface`_.
+`Contact me`_ to get a username and a password for it.
+When you log in go to ``Places -> add`` or ``Места -> Добавить``, depending on locale you use.
+It should be pretty straightforward from there.
+Note when editing Place you can change images order by dragging them.

 Running with docker
 ===================